surveyjs/survey-analytics/docs/get-started.md

-# Get Started with Survey Analytics
+# Get Started with SurveyJS Dashboard

-Refer to one of the following tutorials to get started with Survey Analytics on your platform:
+Refer to one of the following tutorials to get started with SurveyJS Dashboard on your platform:

 - [Angular](/Documentation/Analytics?id=get-started-angular)
 - [Vue](/Documentation/Analytics?id=get-started-vue)